Nursing Home Prescription Errors

-Prescription errors can happen when a physician fails to take complete medical history from a patient.
+Prescription errors can happen when a physician fails to take a complete medical history from a patient.
 If a doctor does not know about a patient’s allergies, other drugs that they are currently prescribed, the previous diagnoses made by another physician or the results of lab tests, they may unknowingly prescribe a medication that can be serious and deadly to the patient.
 It is extremely important that nursing homes help the treating physician by ensuring that they provide the doctor with accurate medical charts.

 When there is a miscommunication of drug orders, medication errors can result.
-This can be caused through confusion between medications with similar names, the misuse of zeroes and decimal points, the confusion of metrics and other dosing units, inappropriate abbreviations and even poor handwriting on prescriptions.
+This can be caused by confusion between medications with similar names, the misuse of zeroes and decimal points, the confusion of metrics and other dosing units, inappropriate abbreviations and even poor handwriting on prescriptions.

-Contact an Experienced Connecticut Nursing Home Negligence Attorney Today
+Contact An Experienced Connecticut Nursing Home Negligence Attorney Today

 Nursing home prescription error claims can become very complex since many parties may be responsible for the injuries that resulted.
 Liability can be placed on the doctor, the nursing home and even the pharmacy that filled the prescription.
-It is important for victims or their families to consult with an attorney who is familiar with Connecticut nursing home negligence litigation as they will have the resources and understand how to completely investigate the claim to determine who should be held accountable for the error.
+It is important for victims or their families to consult with an attorney who is familiar with Connecticut’s nursing home negligence litigation as they will have the resources and understand how to completely investigate the claim to determine who should be held accountable for the error.